prakashsharma19/testing/README.md

                 }

                 if (nextSibling) {
-                    // Check next line for punctuation and update the range accordingly const nextLineText = nextSibling.textContent;
+                    // Check next line for punctuation
+                    const nextLineText = nextSibling.textContent;
                     const nextLinePunctuation = nextLineText.search(punctuationRegex);

                     if (nextLinePunctuation !== -1) {
-                        // If punctuation found in next line, extend selection up to it range.setEnd(nextSibling, nextLinePunctuation);
+                        // If punctuation found in the next line, extend selection up to it range.setEnd(nextSibling, nextLinePunctuation);
                     } else {
                         // If no punctuation, extend selection to the end of the next line